-Our Board of Directors held a total of eleven meetings in 2018.
+Our Board of Directors held a total of eight meetings in 2020.
 No director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board of Directors; and (ii) the total number of meetings held by all committees of the Board of Directors on which such director was a member.
 Although we currently have no formal policy with respect to the attendance of members of the Board of Directors at the Annual Meetings of Shareholders, we encourage each of our directors to attend each annual meeting of shareholders.
 To that end, and to the extent reasonably practicable, we regularly schedule a meeting of the Board of Directors on the same day as our annual meeting of shareholders.
-All members of our current Board of Directors except Bruce Whaley, who was not a director at that time, attended the 2018 Annual Meeting of Shareholders.
+All members of our current Board of Directors attended the 2020 Annual Meeting of Shareholders.

-In 2018, the Audit and Compliance Committee held nine meetings, the Compensation Committee held no meetings, and the Nominating Committee held two meetings.
+In 2020, the Audit and Compliance Committee held six meetings, the Compensation Committee held one meeting, and the Nominating Committee held one meeting.